Department of Midwifery, Gorgan Branch, Islmic Azad University, Gorgan, Iran.

 Associate Professor, Department of Midwifery and Reproductive Health, Midwifery and Reproductive Health Research Center, School of Nursing and Midwifery Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Introduction: Pregnancy can be troublesome for parents.
-This study was conducted with the aim of development and psychometric evaluation of a Fathers’ Concerns questionnaire regarding natural pregnancy of their wives.
+This study was conducted with the aim of development and psychometric evaluation of a Fathers’ Concerns questionnaire regarding normal pregnancy of their wives.

 Methods: This study was an exploratory sequential mixed research.
 The participants were men whose wives visited Healthcare centers of Gorgan (Iran) for pregnancy care.
 In the qualitative stage, the individual experiences of 20 fathers were inquired by direct content analysis using semi-structured interview and questionnaire items were compiled based on findings of the qualitative study.
 The validity of the tool was confirmed by face, content and construct validity methods using exploratory and confirmatory factor analysis.
 The reliability was investigated by internal consistency methods using Cronbach's alpha and stability was determined by intraclass correlation coefficient (ICC) test-retest with an interval of 2 weeks.